Modeling Portfolios - 7 Essential Photos Every Model Needs

 Try to show the agents and clients your ability to move and express yourself in your photos.

 A Commercial Shot (Commercial Models)

-As with editorial models, commercial models need to show the agents and clients their range, and ability to express themselves in print.
+As with editorial models, commercial models, including catalog models, need to show the agents and clients their range, and ability to express themselves in print.
 Commercial modeling is really acting in print.
 Take photos that look like print ads in magazines in which you are laughing, crying, or upset.
 These are all the types of emotions that agents and clients want to see from a new commercial model.

 A Smiling Shot

 If you don't have a smiling shot somewhere in the middle of your book, then be sure to add a good smiling headshot.
 Agents and clients want to see your smile, and specifically, your teeth.

 It's OK if you don't have perfect teeth.
 Commercial models don't need to worry about perfect teeth either.
 The agents and clients simply want to see what they are working with.

 A Model's Book is a Work in Progress

 The goal of a great modeling book is not to simply fill it up with a bunch of photos.
 A model's book should tell a story about who the model is, his or her brand, and the direction the model is heading in their career.
 It is much better to have three or four great shots than 10 mediocre shots.